The Afterschool STEM Mentoring Program

 "Chat with a Scientist" Events

-During the 2020-21 school year, the Academy will be holding virtual “Chat with a Scientist” events in an effort to create a space for K-12 students (and their families) to engage with some of our members during this ongoing pandemic.
+During the school year, the Academy holds virtual “Chat with a Scientist” events in an effort to create a space for middle and high school students (and their families) to engage with real scientists, live.

 Through this one-time commitment, scientists who participate will have the opportunity to: